 By having a joint account, you get an “association” with your partner added at the credit references agencies, Experian, Equifax and TransUnion (which used to be known as Call Credit).

 If you both have good credit records, this won’t make any difference to your credit scores.
 But if one of you has problems, that will harm the other person’s credit score… and the person with the bad score won’t see any improvement from being linked to someone with a good score.

-So it’s better to avoid joint accounts unless you both have a clean credit record.
+So it’s best to avoid joint accounts unless you both have a clean credit record.

-If you don’t want a joint account, because it feels too soon or because of credit score worries, but you still want a way to share bills, most couples use some variation on these two approaches:
+If you don’t want a joint account, because it feels too soon or because of credit score worries, but you still want a way to share bills, most couples use some variation on these three approaches.

 If this account is just for regular bills that are going to be paid mostly by direct debit or standing order, one of you – usually the one with a better credit rating – sets up a separate account for the regular bills and you both pay into that account when you get paid.
 Then the rent, council tax etc are all paid from that account.

 If we have a joint account, does that mean all our debts are joint?

 No. Opening a joint account doesn’t change who is liable for a debt.
 Nor does getting married!

 If there is an overdraft on a joint account, you are both liable for the money.